scholarslab/scholarslab.github.io/collections/_posts/2008-09-09-how-to-measure-text.md

 - Digital Humanities
 ---

-<blockquote>...the words we join have been joined before, and continue to be joined daily.
+> ...the words we join have been joined before, and continue to be joined daily.
 So writing is largely quotation, quotation newly energized, as a cyclotron augments the energies of common particles circulating.
 - Hugh Kenner, _The Pound Era_</blockquote>